bajamircea/bajamircea.github.io/_posts/2024-12-26-plutarch-lives.markdown

 ---
 layout: post
-title: 'Plutarh''s Lives'
+title: 'Plutarch''s Lives'
 categories: review book
 ---

-Plutarh's Lives was written almost two thousands years ago and it's lovely to see that side by side with iron age anachronisms there are human behaviours and human nature that we would encounter in our times.
+Plutarch's Lives was written almost two thousands years ago and it's lovely to see that side by side with iron age anachronisms there are human behaviours and human nature that we would encounter in our times.